Frederikke Thøgersen

+Thøgersen has played in Denmark, Italy and Sweden, and was part of the Denmark squads at the 2023 FIFA Women's World Cup and the UEFA Women's Euro 2025.

 Club career

 Thøgersen played six seasons with Fortuna Hjørring after moving from her hometown team Thisted FC in 2013.
 In total she won three league titles and two cups with Hjørring.

 In May 2019, Thøgersen signed a two-year contract with Serie A team Fiorentina, her first overseas club.

+On 21 July 2021, Thøgersen was announced at Rosengård on a two year contract.

+On 21 January 2023, Thøgersen was announced at Inter Milan on a one and half year contract.

+On 11 July 2024, Thøgersen was announced at AS Roma on a two year contract.

 International career

 Thøgersen has represented Denmark at multiple youth levels, winning a bronze medal at the 2012 UEFA Women's Under-17 Championship.

 Thøgersen made her senior international debut for Denmark on 5 March 2014 in as a 74th minute substitute during a 2–0 defeat to Sweden at the Algarve Cup.
 She has since competed at the 2016 and 2017 editions.
 In 2017, she was part of the Denmark squad that finished second at the UEFA Women's Championship, losing to the host nation Netherlands in the final.

+On 30 June 2023, Thøgersen was called up to the 23-player Danish squad for the 2023 FIFA Women's World Cup.

+On 20 June 2025, Thøgersen was called up to the Danish squad for the UEFA Women's Euro 2025.

 Personal life

 Thøgersen has been in a relationship with Vendsyssel FF defender Søren Henriksen since January 2018.